Bounds on charging power of open quantum batteries: Bounds on charging power

 First, a general model describing $OQB$s is presented.
 The model is constructed from a quantum system as a battery and a charging protocol.
 The battery system also interacts with a thermal bath in the framework of open system analysis.
 The Hamiltonian of the whole system of the charger $A$ , the battery $B$ and the bath $E$ is defined by

-where $H_{A}$, $H_{B}$ and $H_{E}$ are the charger, the battery and the bath free Hamilonians, respectively. $H_{int}$ includes all interactions with the $QB$.
+where $H_{A}$, $H_{B}$ and $H_{E}$ are the charger, the battery and the bath free Hamiltonians, respectively. $H_{int}$ includes all interactions with the $QB$.
 Note that, $H_{B}$ is time independent.
 Therefore, in the interaction picture, the reduced density matrix of the $QB$ at time $t$ can be written as

+in which, the density matrix $\rho_{tot}$ on the right side refers to the total state, including battery system+charger+environment and the partial trace is taken over the charger and the environment subsystems.
 For a system in contact with a thermal bath, every state of the system out of equilibrium contains an amount of free energy that can be extracted in the form of work.
 The non-equilibrium free energy is defined as

-in which, $U=Tr(\rho H_{s})$ and $S(\rho)=-Tr(\rho \ln\rho)$ denote the energy and von Neumann entropy of the system, \cite{alle, P, FG} respectively.
+in which, $U=Tr(\rho H_{B})$ and $S(\rho)=-Tr(\rho \ln\rho)$ are respectively the energy and von Neumann entropy of the system, and $\beta=T^{-1}$ denotes the inverse temperature of bath \cite{alle, P, FG}.
+Here, Boltzmann's constant $k_{B}$ is set equal to 1, $k_{B}=1$ as a convention.
 In the relaxation process, the free energy of the system naturally tends to decrease until it reaches its minimum value.
-The equilibrium state, therefore, denotes the state at which the free energy minimized.
-By assuming that the instantaneous state of the $QB$ is $\rho$, and the thermal equilibrium state is indicated by $\tau_{\beta}=\frac{1}{Z} \exp (-\beta H_{B})$ where $ Z= Tr(\exp (-\beta H_{s})$ is the partition function, The Maximum extractable work from the battery system is given by
+The equilibrium state, therefore, denotes the state at which the free energy is minimized.
+By assuming that the instantaneous state of the $QB$ is $\rho$, and the thermal equilibrium state is indicated by $\tau_{\beta}$.
+The maximum extractable work from the battery system is given by